One fine day you decide to start a blog, and you immediately get stuck on the most basic, yet most important question:

 - Lets you use a custom domain name.

 - Lets your readers subscribe to blog updates.

 - Lets you add Google AdSense codes so that you can make money.

 - Offers social media sharing and subscription options.

 These are just some of the many factors that you can’t ignore.
+There are many free blogging sites available but they don’t offer all the critical features that would let you drive traffic and make significant income.
 This may not be of any significance when you are starting out, but as you fall in love with writing (which usually happens in 2-3 weeks time), you will end up asking this question to yourself:

-Many people make the mistake of picking a wrong platform and later regretting it.
+Many people make the mistake of picking the wrong blogging site and later regretting it.

 That’s why this guide is going to help you not make such mistakes.

 How to Choose the Best Blogging Platform?

 At this stage, it’s important for you to understand the must have features in the blogging platforms.
 Apart from something which is easy to setup, requires no coding skills, it should be quicker to learn as well.